ovh/docs/pages/labs/web-power/python-install-flask/guide.en-gb.md

     return 'Hello, World!'
 ```

-Then [restart your instance](../getting-started-with-power-web-hosting/#restart), your Django will be online.
+Then [restart your instance](../getting-started-with-power-web-hosting/#restart) and your Django will be online.

 ![Flask](images/python-install-flask-01.png){.thumbnail}